Aakash-Devadiga/Dynamic_Risk_Assessment/README.md

 # Dynamic Risk Assessment System
-The fourth project for [ML DevOps Engineer Nanodegree](https://www.udacity.com/course/machine-learning-dev-ops-engineer-nanodegree--nd0821) by Udacity.

 ## Description
-This project is part of Unit 5: Machine Learning Model Scoring and Monitoring.
+Machine Learning Model Scoring and Monitoring.
 The problem is to create, deploy, and monitor a risk assessment ML model that will estimate the attrition risk of each of the company's clients.
 Also setting up processes to re-train, re-deploy, monitor and report on the ML model.

 ## Prerequisites
 - Python 3 required
-- Linux environment may be needed within windows through WSL
+- Linux environment / Windows subsytem for Linux - WSL

 ## Dependencies
 This project dependencies is available in the ```requirements.txt``` file.